-Use IT effectively and competently including the use of tools to manipulate and work with data.
-Working effectively as part of a team.
+Supplementary: None An explanation for embedding Key Tra programme: Given that this is a Level 6 programme skills to a high standard with many of t deadlines and engagement with individ Feedback will be used to enable stude e following a foundation deg hese skills being demonstra dual research projects. ree, students ited through s will be expect eminar discus ed to demonstrate tran sferable Employment Related Skills: Effective communication, oral and in writing, using a range of media which are widely used in business such as the preparation and presentation of business reports.
+Numeracy and quantitative skills including data analysis, interpretation and extrapolation.
+Interpersonal skills of effective listening, negotiating, persuasion and presentation.
+Ability to conduct research into business and management issues, either individually or as part of a team for projects / presentations.
+(GBM3.9) Self-motivation By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Use IT effectively and competently including the use of tools to manipulate and work with data.
+Working effectively as part of a Primary: Presentations Workshops Assessment Research Independent learning Secondary/ A2, A3, A4, A5.
+ILO2, ILO3, ILO4, ILO5 Coursework Examinations Business reports Presentations HIGH3030 HIGH3027 team.
 Present information through a range of methods.
 Communicate effectively orally and in writing.
-Assessment Research Independent learning Secondary/ Supplementary: None Toophing 9 L ILO5 Presentations Accomment at this low of the An explanation for embedding Employi programme: ment Related Skills through reaching & L earning and h Assessment at this lev el of the Employment-related skill set are ember Management relating to a specific skills are embedded through the whole progressions. s set within the sector.
-More Practical Skills: Apply methods and techniques.(FHEQ) Effective communication, oral and in writing, using a range of media.
+Supplementary: None An explanation for embedding Employ programme: Employment-related skill set are embe Management relating to a specific skill are embedded through the whole prog dded within the taught modes set within the sector.
+More ule elements o of the course with some such as Ap plied Wealth Practical Skills: techniques.(FHEQ) Effective communication, oral and in writing, using a range of media.
 Numeracy and quantitative skills including data analysis, interpretation and extrapolation.
 (GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Use IT effectively and competently including the use of tools to manipulate and work with data.
 Working effectively as part of a team.
 Present information through a range of methods.
-Primary: Lectures and tutorials Directed independent study Learning from work experience Secondary/ Supplementary: Case studies Problem-solving A2, A3, A4, A5.
-ILO2, ILO3, ILO4, ILO5 Written reports, Course work, Presentations HIGH3030 HIGH3027 exercises
+Primary: Lectures and tutorials Directed independent study Learning from work experience Secondary/ Supplementary: Case studies Problem-solving exercises A2, A3, A4, A5.
+ILO2, ILO3, ILO4, ILO5 Written reports, Course work, Presentations HIGH3030 HIGH3027 An explanation for embedding Practica Students will achieve this skill set throu I Skills through Teaching & Assessment at this level of the pro gramme: